-Predefined functions used in live template variables
+Functions used in live template variables

 The following functions can be used to define live template variables:

 Converts a string into camelCase.
-For example,

-Capitalizes the first letter of the parameter.
+Capitalizes the first letter of a string.

-Capitalizes all the letters of a CamelCase name passed as the parameter, and inserts an underscore between the parts.
-For example,
+Capitalizes all the letters of a string, and inserts an underscore between the parts.

 |Returns the contents of the system clipboard.|

 |Invokes code completion at the position of the variable.|

 |Invokes smart type completion at the position of the variable.|

 Returns a concatenation of all the strings passed to the function as parameters.

-Returns the current system date in the specified format.
+Returns the current system date.

-Replaces the first letter of the parameter with the corresponding lowercase letter.
+Replaces the first letter of a string with the corresponding lowercase letter.

-Returns a list of comma-separated strings suggested for completion when the template is expanded.
+Returns a list of strings suggested for completion when the template expands.

 |Returns the name of the current file with its extension.|

 |Returns the name of the current file without its extension.|

 Returns the first word of the string passed as the parameter.

 | Based on the name of the module, returns the parameter from |

 | Returns a suggested name for an index variable from most commonly used ones: |

 Returns the suggested name for a variable based on its variable type and initializer expression, according to your code style settings that refer to the variable naming rules.

 | Converts a string into snake_case.
 For example, |

-Converts a string into lowercase and inserts spaces as separators.
+| Returns the specified string with spaces as separators.
 For example, |

-Returns the current system time in the specified format.
+Returns the current system time.